kungsik/text-fabric-data/docs/_features/hebrew/etcbc4c/otype.md

 There is only one type for words, the `word` type.
 Word objects correspond to the smallest divisional units in the ETCBC4 database.
-They are also called *monads*.
+They are also identified with *slots*, because each slot is filled by a word and each word fills a slot.
 Words are not identified with strings, because there are various string representations of the words, none of which is canonical.
-All word occurrences are numbered with a monad number ([monads](monads)).
+All word occurrences are numbered with a slot number.

 There are many features that have related forms, e.g. `vbe`, `g_vbe` and `g_vbe_utf8`.
 The `g_` versions have *graphical* values, meaning that it contains the *pointing*, i.e. all diacritics that occur in the full text.